Acknowledgements & Disclaimer

 Edward DYER 15 Male Servant Born in County

 Ann CLARE 15 Female Servant Born in County

-Mary later lived in Greendown Cottage in Litton before moving to Clifton in Bristol, which is where she was living in the 1851 census:
+Mary later lived in Greendown Cottage which, though in the parish of Litton, was very close to the West End division of Chewton, before moving to Clifton in Bristol, which is where she was living in the 1851 census:

 Westbourne Place, Clifton, Bristol

 Edward HIPPISLEY son 33 Corn Merchant born Somerset

 Mary HIPPISLEY (nee BURGESS) died on 2nd February 1860 at 13 Westbourne Place and was buried in St Andrew, Clifton.

 Edward Burgess HIPPISLEY (b.
 1817) is shown in the 1839 Chewton Mendip tithe apportionment map as the occupier of several properties, including a house and garden at Bathway which corresponds with Bathway Farm, and land at Red Quarr, both of which were previously owned by his father.
 The "owner" of these properties was Edward BURGESS, who was probably Edward's uncle, suggesting that at the time the survey was conducted BURGESS was acting as a trustee for the land that had been granted to Edward by his father.
 The tithe map also shows an Edward HIPPISLEY as the occupier of numerous fields belonging to Earl WALDEGRAVE, most of which were located in East End.
 These included fields south of the junction between East End Lane and Honeywell Lane associated with the Rowdens lease granted to Edward's great-grandfather William HIPPISLEY in 1766.
 Edward was also shown as the occupier of Lower East End Farm.
 However it isn't clear whether these are references to Edward Burgess HIPPISLEY or his late father.
 Nearby Hippisley Farm and East End Farm were occupied by Robert MILES in 1839.